-- ☐ We will use every minute of the time your student is with us to inspire learning in schools which are safe spaces to learn, work and grow. - ☐ Schools will alert you when your student is absent and work with you on ways to inspire consistent and timely attendance in school. - ☐ Schools will set consistent expectations for behavior and performance to reinforce good habits and responsible behavior in school and in life. - ☐ School staff will be prepared to inspire learning every day in schools which also spark creativity, are welcoming, clean and safe and serve healthy food. - ☐ School staff will work with you and your student to maintain learning momentum. - ☐ We will talk to you when we notice sudden changes in behavior or attitude.
+- ☐ We will use every minute of the time your student is with us to inspire learning in schools which are equitable and provide safe spaces to learn, work and grow. - ☐ Schools will alert you when your student is absent and work with you on ways to inspire consistent and timely attendance in school. - ☐ Schools will model and set consistent expectations for behavior and performance to reinforce good habits and responsible behavior in school and in life. - ☐ School staff will inspire learning every day in schools which also spark creativity, are inclusive, clean and safe and serve healthy food. - ☐ We will talk to you when we notice sudden changes in learning momentum, behavior or attitude.
 We know you care about your student's welfare and success; we do too!

-While I am your new school district superintendent, and I am still learning "The Everett Way," I know nothing is more important in your family than your children.
-This district's more than 20,000 precious individuals are the most important part of my new job too.
-I so look forward to seeing them learn, grow and succeed in the year ahead.
+As my second year begins as your school district superintendent, I know nothing is more important in your family than your children.
+This district's more than 20,000 precious individuals are the most important part of my job and I look forward to seeing them learn, grow and succeed in the year ahead.